 I’m a dynamic journalist who is passionate about connecting people to information they need, especially by shaping the right stories to directly serve a community’s needs.

-I currently work as the audience editor for enterprise and innovation at The Philadelphia Inquirer.
-I specialize in strategies for meeting our audience where they are online — everywhere outside of inquirer.com.
-This includes audience listening and creating feedback loops with readers and the newsroom whenever I can.
+In my previous role, I worked as the Audience Editor for Enterprise and Innovation at The Philadelphia Inquirer.
+I specialized in strategies for meeting its audience where they are online — everywhere outside of inquirer.com.
+This included audience listening and creating feedback loops with readers and the newsroom whenever I can.
+I also had a hand in managing the Inquirer’s social media accounts day to day while working to meaningfully connect with readers.

-Previously, I worked as a digital producer for The Arizona Republic.
+Before moving to Philadelphia, I worked as a Digital Producer for Digital Producer for The Arizona Republic.
 On a daily basis, I copy edited and produced stories before publication.
 I ensured each article was optimized for search and social media distribution, including its headline, associated assets and body copy.
 I also kept an eye on audience trends and pitched story ideas based on search data and social media activity.

 In 2015, the Dallas Bar Association awarded me the Philbin Award for Excellence in Legal Reporting for a report on campus sexual assault.